 “Everyone who looks at a woman with lustful intent has already committed adultery with her in his heart” (Matthew 5:28).

 Jesus makes it clear that sex is about far more than the act itself.
 Looking at a woman and thinking through some fantasy where you get into bed with her or take off her clothes is not supposed to happen.
 Jesus equates thinking about sex with sex – in regard to the heart.
+This is why we believe masturbation is sinful.

 You are supposed to gouge out your eye rather than let that happen because that is meant for marriage.